-Do you often find yourself thinking about food 24/7?
-Or going over what you should or shouldn’t eat in your head?
-Or experiencing intense guilt or shame that leads to the binge-restrict cycle?
+Do you think about food 24/7?
+Or go over what you should or shouldn’t eat in your head?
+Or experience intense food guilt or shame that feeds the binging cycle?

-If that sounds familiar, you may be stuck in a binge-restrict cycle, which is nothing short of a physical and emotional rollercoaster.
+If that sounds familiar, you may be stuck in a binge-restrict cycle, which can feel like a physical and emotional rollercoaster and I’m sure you want out!

 And the worst thing about it?
 You may feel completely alone and embarrassed to talk about it.
 And this may prevent you from seeking support and much-needed help to stop binge eating for good.

-The good news is, that there are tried and tested strategies on how to stop binging that have worked for hundreds of my clients and helped them foster a healthier relationship with food.
+The good news is, that there are tried and tested strategies on how to stop binging that have worked for hundreds of my clients and helped them create a healthier relationship with food.

-Let’s explore some cornerstone approaches to getting out of the binging cycle, making peace with food and starting to enjoy eating again (yes, it’s possible!).
+Let’s explore some key strategies to get out of the binging cycle, make peace with food and start to enjoy eating again (yes, it’s possible!).

 Am I binge eating?

-We are in the era of social media eating trends, influencer "what I eat in a day" plates.
+We are in the era of social media eating trends, influencer “what I eat in a day” plates.
 Plus countless women around sharing their ongoing dieting struggles.
-It becomes increasingly challenging to recognise what "normal" eating looks like.
-It can be difficult to figure out whether occasional overeating is just a part of life or if it’s already becoming disordered eating.
+I get it, it’s increasingly challenging to recognise what “normal” eating even looks like.
+It can be difficult to figure out whether overeating sometimes is just a part of life or if it’s already becoming disordered eating.

-If you are often confused and ask yourself “Am I binge eating?” here are some helpful signs that will help you figure it out:
+If you are often confused and ask yourself “Am I binge eating?” here are some clues that will help you figure it out:

 Signs that you are Binge Eating

-• Rapid eating: Binge eating often means eating large quantities of food without fully savouring or enjoying it.
+- FAST eating: Binge eating often means devouring your food, large quantities of food without fully savouring or enjoying it.
 It may feel like an automatic, mindless process.

-• Eating beyond the point of fullness: Binge eating may involve continuing to eat even when you feel physically uncomfortable or overly full.
+- Eating beyond the point of fullness: Continuing to eat even when you feel physically uncomfortable or overly full.

-• Secret eating or hiding the evidence: A tendency to eat in secrecy, driven by feelings of shame or embarrassment.
-You might feel the need to bin or hide food wrappers or containers.
+- Secret eating or hiding the evidence: A tendency to eat in secrecy, driven by feelings of shame or embarrassment.
+You may bin or hide food wrappers or containers.

 Learnings from the Minnesota Starvation Study

-If you've ever dieted or restricted your food intake, labelled foods as "good" and "bad," or have a history of disordered eating patterns, you may feel completely obsessed with food.
+If you’ve ever dieted or restricted your food intake, labelled foods as “good” and “bad,” or have a history of disordered eating patterns, you know that it’s a slippery slope.

 Ever heard of the Minnesota Starvation Study conducted by Ancel Keys during World War II?
 It’s a cornerstone study that explains the effects of restriction and dieting on the mind and the body.
 This includes the overwhelming obsession with food.

 In the semi-starvation study, participants had 24 weeks of severe calorie restriction with considerable weight and body fat loss.
-During the study, participants started to become completely obsessed with food, including daydreaming and thinking about food 24/7.
+During the study, participants started to become fixated on food, daydreaming and thinking about it 24/7.
 And this was likely due to the physiological and psychological effects of food deprivation.

 Although this is quite an old study, the learnings are perhaps even more relevant today.
-It shows that when the body is deprived of adequate nutrition, it instinctively responds by increasing hunger cues and intensifying food-related thoughts.
-For some, it also leads to disordered eating, food obsession and most likely overeating and binging.
+It shows that when the body is deprived of solid nourishment, it instinctively responds by increasing hunger cues and intensifying food-related thoughts.
+It can often lead to disordered eating, food obsession and most likely overeating and binging.

-If you find yourself feeling obsessed with food, take a moment to pause and reflect.
-What's your relationship with food and your history with dieting or restrictive behaviours?
+If you find a lot of similarities to your relationship with food and body in the study, take a moment.
+What’s your relationship with food right now?
+What’s your history with dieting or restriction?
 Can you pinpoint when you started thinking about food 24/7?

 Get your FREE Cheatsheet